Ayoub Murshid Ali Saleh

 Ayoub Murshid Ali Saleh is a citizen of Yemen who was held in extrajudicial detention in the United States Guantanamo Bay detainment camps, in Cuba.

-His Guantanamo Internment Serial Number is 836.
+His Guantanamo Internment Serial Number was 836.

-The Department of Defense reports that he was born on April 29, 1978, in Usabee, Yemen.
+The Department of Defense reports that he was born on April 29, 1978, in Dhamar, Yemen.

 Ayoub Ali Saleh was apprehended by a combined force of Pakistani security officials and a CIA black site team, on 11 September 2002—the anniversary of al Qaeda's attack within the USA.

 He and five other individuals spent slightly more than a month in CIA custody at the salt pit, prior to being transferred to Guantanamo.
 Guantanamo analysts maintained the narrative that these six were an al Qaeda sleeper cell they called the "Karachi Six".
 However, that claim had been dropped by his 2016 Periodic Review Board hearing.

 Saleh was transferred to the United Arab Emirates on August 13, 2016.

 Official status reviews

 Originally the Bush Presidency asserted that captives apprehended in the "war on terror" were not covered by the Geneva Conventions, and could be held indefinitely, without charge, and without an open and transparent review of the justifications for their detention.

 In 2004, the United States Supreme Court ruled, in Rasul v.
 Bush, that Guantanamo captives were entitled to being informed of the allegations justifying their detention, and were entitled to try to refute them.